-Collins joined Diamond McCarthy out of law school, before forming Reid Collins & Tsai in 2009 with fellow Diamond McCarthy partners Bill Reid and Lisa Tsai.
+Collins joined a litigation boutique out of law school, before forming Reid Collins & Tsai in 2009 with fellow partners Bill Reid and Lisa Tsai.

 According to fellow partner Bill Reid, “A good lawyer who is also a good businessperson is a rare animal, and Jason is an extremely uncommon combination – he is a truly first-rate trial lawyer, who is also an excellent businessman.”
 He added that “Jason’s financial acumen and business abilities coupled with his first-rate legal skills enable him to operate at the very top of the commercial plaintiff’s bar,” and that “on any metric, Jason’s leadership of our firm as Managing Partner has led to spectacular results.”

 Lawdragon: Jason, can you describe your background and what led you to specialize in financial litigation, including bankruptcy and whistleblower matters?

 P. Jason Collins: My practice is focused at the center of law and finance.
 And my background as a CPA is very much part of everything I do as a lawyer.
 I grew up wanting to be a lawyer, my father and grandfather both went to law school and I knew that I wanted to follow suit from an early age and do the same thing that they did.
 My studies of accounting and finance were borne more out of practical advice from my father than anything else.